philwild/infosecdocs/docs/README.md

 	Change the `Indexes whitelist` to include the indexes identified in step 6, above.

-11. Save the the change by selecting the Green `Save` button.
+11. Save the change by selecting the Green `Save` button.

 12. Verify that the change is successful by re-running the original data model search.
 In this example, the search was: